codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you find Will Smith in the snow?
-Look for fresh prints.
+What’s the longest word in the dictionary?
+Smiles.
+Because there’s a mile between the two S’s.

 ## Daily Trivia

-What does GHz stand for?
+The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
- 1. Gigahertz
+ 1. United States
- 2. Gigahatz
+ 2. Germany
- 3. Gigahetz
+ 3. China (People&#039;s Republic of)
- 4. Gigahotz
+ 4. Taiwan

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  Taiwan
 </details>